 Books on Abusive Relationships

 Why Does He Do That? examines the psychology of men who are verbally abusive.
-Bancroft argue that the underlying belief that leads to such abuse is male privilege.
-He also identifies several different types of male abusers.
+Bancroft argues the underlying belief leading to such abuse is male privilege.
+The author also identifies several different types of male abusers.
 This book can be helpful for those trying to make sense of a psychologically abusive relationship.

 The Dating Radar guides you in identifying common personality disorder types early in the dating process.

-A Harvard psychologist, Stout radically proposes that most sociopaths are not serial kills, but rather charming yet manipulative people that not only lack empathy but a conscience.
-She estimates that 1 in 25 Americans fits this profile, who manipulate others for not only financial gain but also a personal sense of power and fulfillment.
+A Harvard psychologist radically proposes that most sociopaths are charming yet manipulative people that lack empathy and a conscience.
+The author estimates 1 in 25 Americans fits this profile, manipulating for financial gain and a personal sense of power and fulfillment.
 The Sociopath Next Door can be helpful in understanding some of your most challenging relationships.

 Books for Couples

-Written by the developer of one of the only two evidence-based treatments for distressed couples,Ā Hold Me TightĀ provides an outstanding roadmap for maintaining a health relationship.
-The first three chapters on adult attachment in romantic relationships should be required reading for everyone who turns 18 years of age.
-Sue Johnson clearly outlines the underlying emotional and survival role intimate relationships play in our lives and uses this explain why we can behave so badly once committed.
-She then outlines seven conversations she recommends couples should have to create an emotionally safe relationship for years to come.
+Written by the developer of one of the only two evidence-based treatments for distressed couples, Hold Me Tight provides an outstanding roadmap for maintaining a health relationship.
+Dr. Johnson outlines the underlying emotional and survival role intimate relationships play in our lives and uses this explain why we can behave so badly once committed.
 This book is essential for anyone wanting a stable, long-term relationship.

-Written by the developer of one of the only two evidence-based treatments for distressed couples (Sue Johnson’s was the other), Reconcilable Differences is the leading cognitive-behavioral approach to helping couples build long-term, satisfying relationships.
-The book helps partners to examine their differences and find new ways to understand each other, communicate better, and solve problems effectively.
-This is another essential read for anyone wanting to improve the quality of their current or future relationships.
+Written by the developer of one of the only two evidence-based treatments for distressed couples, Reconcilable Differences is the leading cognitive-behavioral approach helping couples build long-term, satisfying relationships.
+The book helps partners examine their differences and find new ways to understand each other, communicate better, and solve problems effectively.
+This is an essential read for anyone wanting to improve the quality of their current or future relationships.

 Books for Adolescents and Their Parents

-For parents of teens and soon-to-be-teens, Brain Storm provides a brain-based understanding of these often challenging and painful years.
-Dan Siegel provides a new way to think of the teens changing brain and how it relates to risk-assessment, motivation, and identity develop and offers parents useful suggestions for how to deal with this frequently turbulent time.
+For parents of teens and soon-to-be-teens, Brainstorm provides a brain-based understanding of these often challenging and painful years.
+Dr. Dan Siegel provides a new way to think of the teen's changing brain and how it relates to risk-assessment, motivation, and identity development.
+Useful suggestions for how to deal with this frequently turbulent time are offered.

-Girls and Sex is a must read for parents and teens alike, Peggy Ornstein shares what she learned after interviewing 40 high school girls and 40 college girls about their sexual experiences.
-This book provides parents with essential information for helping their children (boys and girls) through their sexual development, and provides girls with a better road map for navigating a complex and often painful journey.
+Girls and Sex is a must-read for parents and teens alike.
+Peggy Ornstein shares what she learned after interviewing 40 high school girls and 40 college girls about their sexual experiences.
+This book provides parents with essential information for helping their children through sexual development, and provides girls with a better road map for navigating a complex and often painful journey.

 Boys are failing to launch and thrive at alarming rates.
 In Saving Our Sons, parents learn how to help their boys thrive during a time where they are more and more likely to under-perform in school, lack emotional maturity, and struggle with forming healthy relationships.